amino-os/Amino.Run/docs/GettingStarted.md

 # Quick Start
 ### Install Android SDK and Android Studio
-* Follow [instructions](https://developer.android.com/studio/) to install Android SDK and Anroid Studio
+* Follow [instructions](https://developer.android.com/studio/) to install Android SDK and Anroid Studio.
+More details can be found at [here](https://wiki.appcelerator.org/display/guides2/Installing+the+Android+SDK#InstallingtheAndroidSDK-InstallingAndroidSDKToolsonmacOS).
 * Android SDK and Android Studio are *not* required by Sapphire.
 But many Sapphire demo applications are android applications.
 We recommend install Android SDK and Android Studio.

 ### Add Android Properties